Spin-Chain Multichannel Kondo Model via Image Impurity Boundary Condition: The Subtle Case

 where $c=1$ is the central charge, $s_1$ is a non-universal factor, and $g_{\text{Cardy}}=2^{-1/4}$ is the non-integer ground-state degeneracy associated with a Heisenberg chain \cite{affleck1992noninteger}.
 Notably, for the two-channel model ($M=2$), when $J_K = J_1$, $S^{2\text{CK}}_u(x)$ is given by the Cardy formula for a periodic chain of length $2L+2$ with a cut position $2x + 1$ [see \cref{fig1}(a)],

 When $x\ll L$, the impurity entropy Eq.~(\ref{eq:Simp}) becomes \cite{alkurtass2016spin2CK}:

 The value of $g=\sqrt{2}$ coincides with the prediction of \cref{eq:g_MCK} for $M=2$ and matches the quantum dimension of Majorana fermions.
-That said, it is important to note that $g=\sqrt{2}$ is not unique to the two-channel spin-chain Kondo model~\cite{tang2025xx2ck,tsvelik2013threeising, tsvelik2013magnetic}.
+That said, it is important to note that $g=\sqrt{2}$ is not unique to the single-impurity two-channel spin-chain Kondo model~\cite{tang2025xx2ck,tsvelik2013threeising,tsvelik2013magnetic}, much less to the two-impurity Kondo model \cite{Mitchell2CKin2IK2012,BayatScalingIQPT2017}.

 To go beyond $M=2$, one needs to first check if generalized models with $M>2$ channels can give \cref{eq:g_MCK}.
 Unfortunately, a uniform periodic limit employed in Eq.~\eqref{eq:pbc_cardy} is not known for $M > 2$ channels.
 Although multichannel spin chain Kondo physics has been studied in Refs.~\cite{oshikawa2006junction,CRAMPE2013526, tsvelik2013threeising,buccheri2018circulator,buccheri2019chiral,giuliano2020tunable}, it is not clear how to generalize the models to arbitrary number of channels.
 In this paper, we aim to resolve this ambiguity by proposing a spin-chain geometry to realize Kondo physics for an arbitrary channel number $M$.
 To accomplish this task, we introduce the notion of an ``image impurity''~\cite{ColemanIoffeTsvelik2CK1995} which reduces to the usual periodic boundary condition when $M = 2$ and the open boundary condition when $M=1$, see Fig.~\ref{fig1}(a).
 Using our geometry, we are able to realize multichannel Kondo physics using spin chains for the particularly interesting cases of $M=3,4$ channels [Fig.~\ref{fig1}(b-c)], obtaining respectively ${g \approx 1.623}$ and ${g \approx 1.787}$, close to the predictions $g=\varphi \approx1.618$ and $g=\sqrt{3}\approx 1.732$ of \cref{eq:g_MCK}.
 We can attribute the differences to a finite-size error, see Fig.~\ref{fig2}(a).
 Finite-size scaling of total impurity spin also confirms that our model realizes MCK physics, see Fig.~\ref{fig2}(b).